 Credo Technology: Kaplan Fox Investigates Credo

-/EIN News/ -- NEW YORK, Feb.
-17, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Credo Technology Group Holding Ltd. (NASDAQ: CRDO).
+NEW YORK, Feb.
+17, 2023 (GLOBE NEWSWIRE) -- Kaplan Fox & Kilsheimer LLP (www.kaplanfox.com) is investigating claims on behalf of investors of Credo Technology Group Holding Ltd. CRDO.

 If you acquired Credo common stock and would like to discuss our investigation, please click here.
 Or you may contact us by emailing pmayer@kaplanfox.com or by calling (646) 315-9003 or our toll free number 1 (800) 290-1952.